 Perfect Keto Bars

 Perfect Keto Bars are my newest addition to this list, and a direct result of my personal experiment with a ketogenic diet to support endurance sports.
 It didn’t take long after transitioning to keto before I wanted to go bikepacking and realized NONE of the energy bars in my pantry were even remotely keto-friendly.
-So even though these bars are lower-calorie than I would usually bother with, I’m including them here because they seem to be the highest-calorie keto-friendly protein bar around.
+So even though these bars are lower-calorie than I would usually bother with, I’m including them because they seem to be the highest-calorie keto-friendly protein bar around.
+If you’re trying to eat keto while backpacking, they should definitely be on your list.

 My favorite flavor: Chocolate Chip Cookie Dough